humilis/humilis/README.md

   layer.
 For example, the `lambda` parser, when parsing templated  lambda code, it uses previously parsed layer parameters as template parameters.

-More information on reference parsers below.
+More information on the reference parsers that are bundled with humilis below.

 [cf-ref]: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html
 [cf-getatt]: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html